 - Prepared audition excerpts

 For the prepared excerpts, each student will be evaluated as member of an SATB quartet.
 (If you are not bringing any students in a particular voice part, students will not audition in quartets.
 For example, if you do not have any tenors auditioning, then your students will audition in soprano-alto-bass trios.)
-If you bring an uneven number of students per voice part auditioning, some of your students will sing in multiple quartets.
-(For example, if you have 10 sopranos, 14 altos, 1 tenor, and 4 basses: Your one tenor will sing in all the quartets from your school; you will select students to repeat in other quartets, except for the altos, each of whom will only sing once.)
+If you bring an uneven number of students per voice part auditioning, some of your students may sing in multiple quartets.
 Students singing in multiple quartets will be evaluated only on the first quartet in which they sing.

 For the quartet sight-singing, each student in the quartet will be given a simple, four-bar, major-key, diatonic exercise.
 They will have one minute to look over and practice the exercise before singing it; teachers may coach students during this minute if they wish.
 Students may sing on solfège, numbers, nonsense syllables, or whatever system they wish.
 The quartet will sing together.
 This will be an easy but 4 part example.